DuncanDoyle/BPM_FSW_Docker/README.md

 * jboss-bpms-6.0.2.GA-redhat-5-deployable-eap6.x.zip into the folder `BPM_Image`
 * jboss-fsw-installer-6.0.0.GA-redhat-4.jar into the `FSW_Image`

-After the files are downloaded, run the `build_all.sh` script
+After the files are downloaded, run `demo.sh build all`

 If you prefer to see all this in a video, here we go:
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/9aKRDL1sWuM/0.jpg)](https://www.youtube.com/watch?v=9aKRDL1sWuM)